akkessler/ElixirCounter/README.md

 ## Installation
 After installing the `.apk` to your device, you must ensure the app has the proper permissions to run.

 Navigate to the application's settings and toggle `Draw over other apps` on.
-For my device, I get to this through `Settings > Apps > Application Manager > ElixirCounter`.
-After this, launch the app and hit allow when it asks for permission to record audio.
+For my device running Android 7.0, I get to this through `Settings > Apps > Application Manager > ElixirCounter`.

-That's it!
+Next, launch the app and click allow when asked for permission to record audio.

 ## Usage